Talavali Tarf Sonale

 Talavali Tarf Sonale is a village in the Thane district of Maharashtra, India.
 It is located in the Bhiwandi taluka.

+The Prakritized form of the Sanskrit name "Talavali-pallika" is mentioned as a name of Talavali in the 15th-17th century Marathi-language text Mahikavatichi Bakhar, "pallika" being the Shilahara-era suffix for a small village.

 Demographics

 According to the 2011 census of India, Talavali Tarf Sonale has 319 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 82.04%.